CertifiedBadB/LaravelConnector/README.md

 The views are made by using the following conventions:

 - each subject gets its own folder (Movies, Series)
-- the files are named as follows: <action>-blade.php
+- the files are named as follows: 'action'-blade.php

 So for instance in the Movies folder there will be a create-blade.php, this is used to create the local database records.